7ombie/jsii/docs/untitled.md

 block-scoped, per-iteration constant (pending usecases for the wackier stuff that JavaScript permits).

-JSII also supports unless-branches and until-loops (the inverse of if-blocks and while-loops, respectively), though unless-blocks do not (and will never) support else-clauses:
+JS2 also supports unless-branches and until-loops (the inverse of if-blocks and while-loops, respectively), though unless-blocks do not (and will never) support else-clauses:

     until game.over { animate() }